 After letting it dry for an hour or so, I put a coat of modge podge over the paper and allowed it to dry.
 I used glossy for this project but since the polycrylic is glossy, I could have used matte if I wanted.

-Since I knew I would be watering the succulents and didn’t want the paper to get water-stained and discolored, I brushed on a second coat of polycrylic and allowed it to dry.
+I knew I would be watering the succulents and didn’t want the paper to get water-stained and discolored, I brushed on a second coat of polycrylic and allowed it to dry.

 I wanted to add a little variety so I embellished one can with a strip of burlap hot glued around it.
+This is totally optional.
+The scrapbook paper by itself works fine.

 They came out so pretty.
 The polycrylic really makes them look like store bought accessories rather than tin can succulent planters!